rishav1305/profile-builder/README.md

 ## Project Overview

 This project creates a Docker container with Python, Git, and Ollama to run a local AI agent.
-The agent extracts information from your portfolio and automatically fills out profiles on remote work platforms like Upwork, Fiverr, and other job boards.
+The agent extracts information from your portfolio and automatically fills out profiles on remote work platforms like Upwork, LinkedIn, and other job boards.

 ## Features

 - **Docker Environment**: Containerized setup with Python, Git, and Ollama
-- **Local LLM**: Uses Ollama with the deepseek model for AI tasks without sending data to external APIs
+- **Local LLM**: Uses Ollama with the deepseek-r1 model for AI tasks without sending data to external APIs
 - **Profile Automation**: Automatic form filling for remote work platforms
 - **Data Extraction**: Uses your existing portfolio as the source of professional information
-- **First Platform Support**: Initially targets Upwork (with more platforms to be added)
+- **Platform Support**: Currently supports Upwork and LinkedIn professional profiles

 ## Prerequisites

-- Docker installed on your system
+- Python 3.8+ installed on your system
-- Internet connection for initial setup (downloading Docker images and the Ollama model)
+- Internet connection for initial setup (downloading packages and the Ollama model)

-## Quick Start
+## Quick Start - Local Setup

 1. Clone this repository:
    ```